njas17/MakanBah/README.md

 **OUR PRODUCT**: Saves users’ time and enhances users’ restaurant search experience

+## MVP
-### Current Features
+### Current Feature
 - List of restaurants displayed in the front-end with a button called bucket-list
+- Selected/clicked restaurant will be added into the bucket list with a set of completed and delete button.
+When users have visited the restaurant, they can click on the completed button and/or delete button

 ### Future Feature
 - 'Go Now' Button that allows live direction to the restaurant's location
 - Points collector.
-With every bucket-list completed, points will be collected.
+With every bucket-list completed, points will be collected
 - Self add restaurant listing features.
-Restaurants are able to add themselves into the restaurant listings.
+Restaurants are able to add themselves into the restaurant listing

 ## Database Schema and API
 - ![DB Schema](databaseschema.png)

 ## Setup
 ### Dependencies

 - Run `npm install` in project directory.
 This will install server-related dependencies such as `express`.